huseyiinozel/live-operation-tracking/README.md

 ### Step 4: Test Real-Time GPS Tracking

-Now we'll simulate a vehicle moving along the route!
+### Now we'll simulate a vehicle moving along the route!
+!
+Make sure you have started the operation before running the script.
 #### Open Terminal and Run GPS Simulator

 ```bash